ansonj/Brickspace/README.md

 # Brickspace

 An iPad application that counts your Lego bricks and tells you what to build.
-Optionally works with the [Structure Sensor](http://structure.io) from Occipital.

 By [Anson Jablinski](http://ansonj.org).
 Created for the [University of Houston](http://uh.edu)'s 2014 Summer Undergraduate Research Fellowship project, and developed under the supervision of Ioannis Kakadiaris and the [UH Computational Biomedicine Laboratory](http://cbl.uh.edu/).